Starbowl Football

-Starbowl Football is a 1982 sports video game published by Gamestar for the Atari 8-bit family.
+Starbowl Football is an American football video game published in 1982 by Gamestar for Atari 8-bit computers.
 An earlier version of the game was sold by Arcade Plus as Arcade Pro Football.

 Gameplay

 Starbowl Football is a game in which four pass plays and three running plays are offered to make a choice of nearly 200 combinations of plays.

 Reception

 Bob DeWitt reviewed the game for Computer Gaming World, and stated that "I would recommend this game to anyone with a friend who is looking for an excuse not to have to clean the garage next weekend."